-U.S. Bank offers personal checking accounts that may be established as a joint account; upon agreement of the primary and joint owner/signer.
-When a couple chooses to opens a joint account, each account holder may receive a checkbook, a debit card as well as the ability to deposit and withdraw funds.
+U.S. Bank offers personal checking accounts that may be established as a joint account upon agreement of the primary and joint owner/signer.
+When a couple chooses to open a joint account, each account holder may receive a checkbook and a debit card, as well as the ability to deposit and withdraw funds.
 U.S. Bank joint accounts may provide each account holder with a suite of convenient features, including online and mobile access to resources and account information.
 U.S. Bank also believes in giving you choices.
 You can choose a debit card design that’s right for you.
-See the winning design of our new LGBT Pride debit card. (pride.usbank.com).
+Check out the U.S. Bank Visa® Debit Card with the Pride design.

 Choosing whether or not to open a joint bank account isn’t a simple matter of whether you trust your partner; it’s about what you agree will get you both to your financial goals.
 Here are some ways to approach the decision about combining bank accounts:

 If the only expenses you and your partner share are dinners or drinks every so often, joint accounts may not be the best option for you.
 Talk about how you want to approach ongoing living expenses, such as rent and groceries, or contributions to a shared savings account.

 Whether you are saving for a vacation, a wedding, your first home or having your first child — establishing both short- and long-term goals with your partner will ensure that you are on the same page about what your future looks like prior to combining your finances.

 Understand the individual debt you each will be bringing to the table as well.
 You may need to consider paying down your combined debt as a financial goal you work toward together.
 You don’t have to create a plan alone.